-I work in a state school and I am extremely concerned about returning in September.
+I work in a state school and I am extremely concerned about continuing to work.
 I have raised my worries with my line manager, but she has proven to be most unsympathetic.
 What should I do?

-I worked during the summer holidays for no extra pay, even though I am only paid on a term-time only basis.
+I worked during the half-term holidays for no extra pay, even though I am only paid on a term-time only basis.
 What should I do?

 You should immediately make a claim for a retrospective payment of wages and do so with support from your NEU workplace rep, or if you haven’t got a rep, your local NEU secretary.

 Should TAs/LSAs agree to teach or cover a class or group (eg half a class) if this wouldn't normally be a part of our job?

 No support staff member should be teaching at any time, except for HLTAs who can take small groups (but not a whole class or half a class) or cover a teacher for a short period in certain circumstances (up to 5 days).
 Please refer to the NEU advice sheet HLTA’s and Cover Supervisors for further information.

 Can Term-Time Only (TTO) paid support staff be expected to work during school holidays and half terms?

 TTO paid support staff are not required to work during school holiday periods.
 If schools want TTO staff to provide cover during holidays, they must agree to do so and paid appropriately at the correct overtime rate or given time off in lieu (TOIL) at the same rate.
 The correct enhanced rates are set out in Green Book, Part 3, Section 2.6.
 Whatever payment method is decided upon, ask the head for confirmation in writing.
 Different policies may apply if you work in an independent school or a post-16 college -consult your NEU Rep.

 My school says that absence when self-isolating with suspected Covid-19 will be treated as normal sick absence.
 Is that correct?